bbc/bbcrd_vault_collection/docs/disaster_recovery.md

 nodes.
 If the existing nodes cannot be recovered, you have two options, both of which could result in data loss:

-1. Creating a new (empty) Vault cluster and restoring data from a backup snapshot (e.g. see 'Restoring a Vault database backup into a new Vault cluster' above).
+1. Create a new (empty) Vault cluster and restore the data from a backup snapshot (e.g. see 'Restoring a Vault database backup into a new Vault cluster' above).

-2. Performing a `peers.json` recovery to manually recover the cluster.
+2. Perform a `peers.json` recovery to manually recover the cluster.

 The first option is the preferred option if you have a sufficiently recent backup.
 If this is not possible, Vault provides the [`peers.json` mechanism](https://developer.hashicorp.com/vault/docs/concepts/integrated-storage#manual-recovery-using-peers-json) to manually recover your cluster.

+> **Warning:** As noted in the [cluster management
+> documentation](./cluster_management.md), this kind of recovery risks the loss
+> of any data being written, or still being propagated when the cluster lost
+> quorum and so unpredictable loss of very recent changes is possible.
+>
-> **Warning:** Whilst Vault makes an effort to only update its database in
+> Further, whilst Vault makes an effort to only update its database in sensible
-> sensible atomic units, recovering a cluster in this way has the potential to
+> atomic units, recovering a cluster using `peers.json` recovery has the
-> stumble into bugs.
+> potential to run into Vault bugs.

 **You will need:**